inseq-team/inseq/README.md

 - ⚙️ Interoperability with [ferret](https://ferret.readthedocs.io/en/latest/) for attribution plausibility and faithfulness evaluation.

 - ⚙️ Rich and interactive visualizations in a tabbed interface using [Gradio Blocks](https://gradio.app/docs/#blocks).

-- ⚙️ Baked-in advanced capabilities for contrastive and uncertainty-weighted feature attribution.

 ## Using the Inseq client